Gramli/AuthApi/README.md

  * Obtain jwtToken from response and use it in another requests in Authorization header

 # Motivation
-Main motivation is to write practical example of Authorization and Authentication with minimal API and Clean Architecture and also improve my skills with Angular.
+The primary goal of this project is to create a practical example of authorization and authentication using Minimal API and Clean Architecture, while also enhancing my skills with Angular.

 ## Backend Architecture

-The project follows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but the application layer is split into Core and Domain projects.
-The Core project holds the business rules, while the Domain project contains the business entities..
+The backend follows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, with the application layer split into **Core** and **Domain** projects:

-As Minimal API allows for injecting handlers into endpoint map methods, I decided not to use **[MediatR](https://github.com/jbogard/MediatR)**.
-Nonetheless, every endpoint still has its own request and handler.The solution folows the **[CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs)**, , meaning that handlers are separated into commands and queries; command handlers handle command requests, and query handlers handle query requests.
-Additionally, repositories, following the (**[Repository pattern](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)**), are also separated into commands and queries..
+- The **Core** project contains business rules.
+- The **Domain** project holds business entities.

+### Key Patterns and Decisions:
+- **CQRS Pattern**: Separates handlers into commands and queries, with repositories structured similarly.
+- **No MediatR**: Minimal API supports injecting handlers directly into endpoint map methods, eliminating the need for **[MediatR](https://github.com/jbogard/MediatR)**.
-Instead of throwing exceptions, the project uses the **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)).
-For returning precise HTTP responses, every handler returns data wrapped in an HttpDataResponse object, which also contains a collection of error messages and the HTTP response code.
+- **Result Pattern**: Uses the **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (via [FluentResults package](https://github.com/altmann/FluentResults)) instead of throwing exceptions.
+Each handler returns an `HttpDataResponse` object containing data, error messages, and the HTTP response code.

-## Frontend Example
+## Frontend Structure
+The Angular frontend is organized into two main folders:
+- **Core**: Contains "feature" components (each with specific feature logic).
+- **Shared**: Stores common components, services, and extensions shared between feature components.

+### JWT Handling
+This example demonstrates JWT token management on the client side.
+After obtaining the token from the API, it is stored in local storage via the **JwtTokenService**.
+The **AuthorizeGuard** checks if the client already has a token to protect routes, and **authInterceptor** automatically adds the token header to every request.

+The project uses **PrimeNG** and **PrimeFlex** for styling and layout.

 ## Technologies
 * [ASP.NET Core 8](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-8.0)